 Google Forms is a great way to collect data quickly and easily, but if you don’t have response validation rules, you may be collecting inaccurate or incomplete information.

-This is your beginner’s guide to understanding and implementing the response validation feature in Google Forms.
-We’ll look at what validation is, why you need it, and the available validation options.
+This is your beginner’s guide to understanding and implementing the Google Forms response validation feature.
+We’ll look at what Google Forms validation is, why you need it, and the available validation options.
 We’ll also cover how to set up and manage validation in Google Forms.
 Let’s go!

 How to use response validation in Google Forms